junjiemars/.emacs.d/story.md

 ### Theme

-Easy to switch, and try a new one.
+Easy to switch themes, or try a new one.

 The theme's spec locate in ```(emacs-home* "private/self-env-spec.el")```